|

 Unanswered Questions

 But let’s dig deeper into this interaction between Joshua and the Commander of the Lord’s Army here in Joshua 5.
 It strikes me as a strange interaction.
-Joshua asks a question and that question goes unanwered, yet, the scene ends with worship and obedience by Joshua.
+Joshua asks a question and that question goes unanswered, yet, the scene ends with worship and obedience by Joshua.
 Did you catch that?

 In other words, “Since you are standing in front of me with your sword drawn, would you mind telling me if you are for me or against me?!”
 It seems like a logical question, however, Joshua doesn’t get a logical answer.
 He gets shot down.
 “Neither,” the man replies.
 Neither?
 Really?
 That seems like an important question, right?

-This should bring pause.
 This Commander states he has been sent by God and Joshua knows that the Lord is trustworthy.
 The current situation does not call for questions, but for worship and obedience.
-In fact, God is not in the business of answering all our questions.
-Just think back to the life of Job and all the unanswered questions of his life!
+In fact, I don’t feel God is in the business of answering all our questions.
+Just think back to the life of Job and all the unanswered questions in his life!

 Imagine if Joshua would have said no. Imagine if he would have refused to cooperate until his questions were answered.
 What kind of trust would that demonstrate?
 What kind of faith (or lack thereof) would that reveal?
 I am convicted by this.
 I often want God to answer my questions.
-Instead of humbling serving Him, I would rather Him let me in on all the details first.
+Instead of humbling serving and trusting Him, I would rather He let me in on all the details first.
 Joshua’s example is one that should speak to all of us.

 “The stranger did not respond to Joshua’s question, but instead identified Himself.
 He was the Commander of the army of the LORD.
 This elicited a response of humble worship from Joshua.
 Rather than any further questions about this Man’s loyalties, Joshua asked how he could serve this One greater than him: What does my Lord say to His servant?”